What’s first? Is it to be happy? Is it to look at your life and be satisfied? Or is any of this even realistic?

 It’s okay to not be okay.
 The idea of true happiness does not exclude tragedy or life on life’s terms.
 This does not mean that bad things won’t happen to good people.
 This has nothing to do with the nice person who finishes last.
 But instead, happiness means that we have found a way to navigate through our reward system; that through it all, bumps and bruises, scrapes and cuts, pains or sorrow, we managed to get up, stand up and live our lives to the best of our possible ability.

 There is no perfect world and to think that there is does nothing else but trivialize who we are and what we’ve lived through.
 Assuming that happiness is always the constant depreciates our challenges and the issues that we face on a daily basis.
 There’s no wonder why depression lives or why anxiety is painfully real.
 We live a real life.
 At best, our perfection would be to live perfectly imperfect.
-By this, it would mean that in order to find happiness – if there is such a thing – we would have to consciously accept and understand who we are without grievance.
+This would mean that in order to find happiness – if there is such a thing – we would have to consciously accept and understand who we are without grievance.

 Make no mistake about it, life is hard.
 Life is unfair.